Paradise Harbour: Location

 Paradise Harbour is off the Danco Coast on the west side of the Antarctic Peninsula.

-The Brown (Argentina) and Videla (Chile) stations are on its eastern shore.
+The Brown Station (Argentina) and Gabriel González Videla Station (Chile) stations are on its eastern shore.
 Kershaw Peaks are to the south.
 Bryde Island and Lemaire Island are to the west.
 There is a passage from the southwestern end of the Gerlache Strait through Paradise Harbour and between Lemaire Island and the mainland into Andvord Bay to the northeast.

-The east coast of the harbour contains the Chilean González Videla Antarctic Base and the Argentine Brown Station.

 Sailing Directions

 The Sailing Directions for Antarctica (1976) describes Paradise Harbour as follows:

 Paradise Harbor is a wide embayment in the coast southwestward of Andvord Bay, and lies southward of Lamaire and eastward of Bryde Island.
 Anchorage may be taken in 45 fathoms with clay bottom.
 It was reported (1960) that the bottom is rock and the holding ground is poor.
 The head of Paradise Harbor terminates in Skontorp and Oscar coves, both narrow circular inlets with steep glaciers on the shore, the arms of which show the granite structure.
 Deep water is found up to the cliff face of the glaciers.
 Frequent calving of the glacier may produce an uncomfortable swell and require vessels to move to avoid drift-ice.

 There is almost constant movement of ice betsween the mainland and the two islands, Lemaire and Bryde, changing direction with the two tides daily and attaining rates up to 3 knots.
 These conditions require a constant alert by vessels anchored here.
 The tidal current prevents the ice in the bay from freezing, even in the winter months.